norrisryan/compsensing_dip/README.md

 # Compressed Sensing with Deep Image Prior

-This repository provides code to reproduce results from the paper: [Compressed Sensing with Deep Image Prior and Learned Regularization](https://arxiv.org/pdf/1806.06438.pdf).
+This is a fork of the repository which provides code to reproduce results from the paper: [Compressed Sensing with Deep Image Prior and Learned Regularization](https://arxiv.org/pdf/1806.06438.pdf).
+In this fork I will be applying the technique to data from optical interferometry.

-Here are a few example results:
+Here are a few example results from the original code:

 MNIST at 75 measurements                 | X-ray at 2000 measurements
 -----------------------------------------|-----------------------------------------